Guidance for Applicants on the SFI Narrative CV

 Online workshop on findings of report and resources for researchers: Narrative CV: A Glasgow Pilot (46 min, YouTube)

 The Royal Society created the Résumé for Researchers (R4R) as a tool that can be adapted for research evaluation process to support the evaluation of an applicant’s varied contributions to research.
-A suggested template can be found here.
+A suggested template can be found on the Royal Society website.

 UK Research and Innovation (UKRI) have launched a Joint Funders Group, an international community of practice of research funders working on the roll out of the narrative CV, based on the Royal Society’s ‘Résumé for Researchers’ (R4R), through exploring shared approaches.
 The Joint Funders Group have developed guidance documents for funders wishing to implement the narrative CV.
 The Joint Funders Group webpage with resources can be found here.